 - Related Entries

-Philodemus was born in Gadara, now Umm Quais in Jordan, a fortified city on a ridge overlooking the southern tip of the Sea of Tiberias whose main claim to fame in antiquity were its intellectual sons: besides Philodemus, the Cynic philosophers and poets Menippus, Meleager and Oenomaus and the rhetors Theodorus and Apsines all hailed from Gadara.
-Of Philodemus' life before he came to Italy, we know little.
-Scholars generally infer from Cicero's evidence that he was born around 110 BCE, and a rough indication of his birthdate is the fact that his epigrams (see Section 2.1) were not included in the ‘Garland’ edited, probably in the 90's BCE, by his countryman Meleager, in which the latest poet to have his work included was born around 120 BCE.
+Philodemus was born in the Greek city of Gadara, now Umm Qais in Jordan, a fortified city on a ridge overlooking the southern tip of the Sea of Tiberias, whose main claim to fame in antiquity were its intellectual sons: besides Philodemus, the Cynic philosophers and poets Menippus, Meleager and Oenomaus and the rhetors Theodorus and Apsines all hailed from Gadara.
+Of Philodemus’ life before he came to Italy, we know little.
+Scholars generally infer from Cicero’s evidence that he was born around 110 BCE, and a rough indication of his birthdate is the fact that his epigrams (see Section 2.1) were not included in the ‘Garland’ edited, probably in the 90s BCE, by his countryman Meleager, in which the latest poet to have his work included was born around 120 BCE.

-The date of Philodemus' departure from Athens is unknown: he may have been part of the mass exodus of intellectuals and others in the wake of the Mithridatic Wars of 88–86 or of Rome's campaigns in Asia of 74–65; perhaps he left Athens on the death of Zeno, to whom he proclaims his devotion.
+The date of Philodemus’ departure from Athens is unknown: he may have been part of the mass exodus of intellectuals and others in the wake of the Mithridatic Wars of 88–86 or of Rome’s campaigns in Asia of 74–65; perhaps he left Athens on the death of Zeno, to whom he proclaims his devotion.
 One source has a certain Philodemus driven from the Sicilian town of Himera when his teachings were thought to have incurred divine wrath in the form of an epidemic (Aelian, in Suda, s.vv.
 Himeraiai, sukophantein, and timôntai; cf. Sider 1997, 9–10).
-But the reconstruction of the testimonium is somewhat difficult, and nothing says that it regards our Philodemus, although it would not be unusual for an Epicurean to be accused of atheism.
+The reconstruction of the testimonium is somewhat difficult, and nothing says that it must have to do with our Philodemus.
+Still, it would not be unusual for an Epicurean to be accused of atheism, and new readings in Philodemus’ Index Academicorum (cf. Fleischer 2017b) show that he did indeed spend time in Sicily.

-In any event, Philodemus' arrival in Italy may not be placed long after 70.
-For in the historical record, Philodemus is known to us primarily as the Greek philosopher and poet associated with the Roman senator L. Calpurnius Piso Caesoninus (ca. 101-post 43, cos.
-58) by Cicero (In Pisonem 68–72, 74 and Asconius ad 68; cf. Sider 1997: T2, 228–30).
-Here, Cicero speaks of Philodemus, without naming him, as Piso's constant companion since the Roman, as a young man, sought his company, having heard this Epicurean advocate pleasure as the goal of life.
-Cicero notes that Philodemus was a gentleman when not in Piso's company and that he cultivated arts for which Epicureans were not generally known, writing extremely elegant and witty poetry, and indicates (In Pis.
-70) that Philodemus, eager to please, could not turn a deaf ear to Piso, a Roman senator, despite the latter's tendency to ignore the fine distinctions with which the doctrine of pleasure was hedged about.
+In any event, Philodemus’ arrival in Italy may not be placed long after 70.
+For in the historical record, Philodemus is known to us primarily as the Greek philosopher and poet associated with the Roman senator L. Calpurnius Piso Caesoninus (ca. 101–post 43, cos.
+58) by Cicero (In Pisonem 68–72, 74; the name is supplied by the commentator Asconius ad 68: ‘He means Philodemus, who was at that time a most excellent Epicurean and whose poems are lubricious’; cf. Sider 1997: T2, 228–30).
+Here, Cicero speaks of Philodemus, without naming him, as Piso’s constant companion since the Roman, as a young man, sought his company, having heard this Epicurean advocate pleasure as the goal of life.
+Cicero notes that Philodemus was a gentleman when not in Piso’s company and that he cultivated arts for which Epicureans were not generally known, writing extremely elegant and witty poetry, and indicates (In Pis.
+70) that Philodemus, eager to please, could not turn a deaf ear to Piso, a Roman senator, despite the latter’s tendency to ignore the fine distinctions with which the doctrine of pleasure was hedged about.
 If the accuracy of this polemical account may be relied upon, this would mean that Piso, who was born around 101 BCE, would have been at least 30—the minimum age for entry into the Senate—at the time of their meeting, though Cicero terms him ‘young man’ (adulescens).

 First, it is possible that more of the papyri were copied in the first century CE than has usually been thought, which would put them outside the lifetime of Philodemus.
 Rather a large number of scribes worked on the papyri, and there are indications that the copies we have were only some among many copies of the same works.
 There is little indication, too, that the papyri were actually copied in Herculaneum; and we have little understanding of whatever book trade existed in Campania in the first century BCE.
 While Naples was a prominent Greek city and may well have supported a trade in Greek books, as it certainly supported an Epicurean school led by Siro, Rome was now the center of the world (cf. Sedley 2003) and a place where Philodemus could have found many of the books he cited in his work.

-Another set of difficulties concern Philodemus' connections with Herculaneum.
-There is good cause to link Philodemus with Naples, and the ‘humble shack’ to which he invites Piso for the commemoration of Epicurus' birthday (see Section 2.1) may have been there or somewhere in the vicinity, perhaps including Herculaneum.
-Yet there is little or no ancient testimony associating him with Herculaneum: the single mention of the town in the papyri themselves (PHerc.
-312 col. 4 Gigante [T15 Sider]) is too fragmentary to be of much help, and it does not say that Philodemus lived there.
+Another set of difficulties concern Philodemus’ connections with Herculaneum.
+There is good cause to link Philodemus with Naples, and the ‘humble shack’ to which he invites Piso for the commemoration of Epicurus’ birthday (see Section 2.1) may have been there or somewhere in the vicinity, perhaps including Herculaneum.
+Yet there is little or no ancient testimony associating him with Herculaneum: what has been thought to be the single mention of the town in the papyri themselves (PHerc.
+312 col. 4 Gigante [T15 Sider]) is clear in associating Philodemus with Naples and with friendly philosophical discussion, but the toponym ‘Herculaneum’ is probably not to be read there, and in any event the text does not say that Philodemus lived there.
 Moreover, if Philodemus was likely dead by 30 BCE, about a century would pass between that event and the eruption that buried the villa and its library: why would the books have remained there during that period?

 By far the largest number of the books—probably all or nearly all the philosophical texts—were stored on shelves in a small room with no furniture for reading; some others were in one or two small cabinets in the tablinum, off the square peristyle, where books might be read; still others were in traveling boxes (capsae) in several areas of the villa, e.g., at the near end of the long peristyle.
-The philosophical library was perhaps one isolated, specialized collection, acquired by a collector who also acquired Philodemus' own library.
+The philosophical library was perhaps one isolated, specialized collection, acquired by a collector who also acquired Philodemus’ own library.
 It was perhaps left behind because unused and unwanted, while other books were removed from the villa before the final catastrophe.
-Recent excavation and investigation have shown that the villa was built in one major construction effort, and decorative elements there date it to around 40 BCE (see Guidobaldi and Esposito 2010), in which case it could hardly have served as Philodemus' home and workplace, and certainly not in 55 BCE, when Cicero puts him in close association with Piso.
+The presence of copies of Philodemus’ works made after his death indicates a continuing interest in his philosophy, however.
+Recent excavation and investigation are thought to show that the villa was built in one major construction effort, and decorative elements there date it to around 40 BCE (see Guidobaldi and Esposito 2010), in which case it could hardly have served as Philodemus’ home and workplace, and certainly not in 55 BCE, when Cicero puts him in close association with Piso.

 Cicero says that Philodemus wrote very pleasant, elegant, clever verse to Piso and, at Piso’s urging, about him, mirroring the man himself in perfect verse descriptions of his lusts, immoral acts, banquets and adulteries.
 We do not have poetry of Philodemus’ which would confirm the latter description, but Philodemus is the author of 30 or more elegant epigrams anthologized in the ‘Garland’ of Philip of Thessalonica in the first century CE, which was in turn included in the ‘Palatine Anthology’ (AP) of the tenth century, ensuring the poems’ survival.